fivetran/dbt_fivetran_log/README.md

 # Fivetran Log ([docs](https://fivetran-log-dbt-package.netlify.app/#!/overview))

 This package models Fivetran Log data from [our free internal connector](https://fivetran.com/docs/logs/fivetran-log).
-It uses account-level data in the format described by [this ERD](https://docs.google.com/presentation/d/1lny-kFwJIvOCbKky3PEvEQas4oaHVVTahj3OTRONpu8/?usp=sharing).
+It uses account-level data in the format described by [this ERD](https://fivetran.com/docs/logs/fivetran-log#schemainformation).

 This package helps you understand:
 * How you are spending money in Fivetran according to our [consumption-based pricing model](https://fivetran.com/docs/getting-started/consumption-based-pricing).
 We display consumption data at the table, connector, destination, and account levels.
 * How your data is flowing in Fivetran:
     * Connector health and sync statuses
     * Transformation run statuses
-    * Daily API calls
+    * Daily API calls, schema changes, and records modified
+    * Table-level details of each connector sync

 The package's main goals are to:
 * Create a history of measured monthly active rows (MAR), credit consumption, and the relationship between the two
 * Enhance the connector table with sync metrics and relevant alert messages
 * Enhance the transformation table with run metrics
-* Create a history of daily API calls for each connector
+* Create a history of vital daily events for each connector
+* Create an audit log of records inserted, deleted, an updated in each table during connector syncs

 > Note: An earlier version of this package unioned destination-level connector data to the account level.
 As of [December 2020](https://fivetran.com/docs/logs/fivetran-log/changelog#december2020), the Fivetran Log now supports the creation of account-level connectors.
 We have removed the Fivetran Log dbt package's unioning functionality and recommend that users resync their Log connectors at the account level.